Skip to main content.

 Complaints about Students

-Upon receipt of complaint against a student, an administrative committee including members of the Dean of Student Affairs Office or the Office of the Dean of the College will investigate the circumstances of the complaint and make a recommendation to the Dean of Student Affairs or the Dean of the College, that (a) reviews the facts of the case, (b) determines whether a disciplinary violation has occurred, and (c) recommends sanction for any such violation.
-In appropriate circumstances, the committee may, in consultation with the vice president for administration, employ the services of an external investigator, who will conduct a thorough investigation.
-During the investigation, a designated staff member will act as a support for the student reporting the incident and another staff member will serve as a support for the accused student.
-The Dean of Students organizes logistical components of the investigation and acts as a resource to answer questions regarding the investigation or process.
-At the conclusion of an investigation, a report is generated and shared directly with the President.
-Designated members of the Dean of Students Affairs Office or Office of the Dean of the College will meet individually with the accused and accuser to discuss the results of the investigation, and implement any applicable sanctions as recommended; sanctions vary and are determined by the severity of the violation.
-As in all cases appeals for administrative decisions may be directed to the Student Judiciary Board; however, in cases of external investigations, appeals will go directly to the President.
+Upon receipt of complaint against a student, an administrative committee composed of members of the Dean of Student Affairs Office or the Office of the Dean of the College will investigate the circumstances of the complaint and make a report to the Dean of Student Affairs or the Dean of the College.
+The report will: (a) review the facts of the case; (b) determine whether a disciplinary violation has occurred; and (c) recommend sanctions for any such violation.
+In appropriate circumstances, the committee may, in consultation with the Vice President for Administration, employ the services of an external investigator, who will conduct a thorough investigation and complete a report.
+The administrative committee will organize logistical components of the investigation and act as a resource to answer questions regarding the investigation or process.
+During the investigation, designated staff members may act as a support for involved student parties.
+At the conclusion of the investigation, the report is shared directly with the Dean of Students or the Dean of the College to make a final determination with respect to responsibility and any sanctions.
+Designated members of the Dean of Students Affairs Office or Office of the Dean of the College will meet individually with the involved student parties to discuss the results of the investigation and implement any sanctions.
+Appeals may be directed to the Vice President for Student Affairs.

 Complaints about Faculty or Staff